 LinkedIn will reward you if you get good response rates by giving you more InMail credits.

 Win back your LinkedIn InMail credits

-LinkedIn placed some limitations on sending out InMail, and for good reason.
+LinkedIn placed some limitations on InMail, and for good reason.
 While seeing the words “You have no inmail credits left” can be frustrating, it’s still important to prioritize connection over numbers.